staticor/scipy-route/scikit-learn.md

 ### load_data

-Build-in datasets are imported throuthis:
+Build-in datasets are imported through this:
 `from sklearn import datasets`

 ```
 iris = datasets.load_iris()
 digits = datasets.load_digits()
 ```
 And then you could use these two datasets.